maliedvp/pypsql/README.md

 this step is optional.
 You can also provide the variables interactively via terminal prompts.

-## No SSH required
+### When to be used?

-An SSH tunnel is not needed if:
+Use this approach if an SSH tunnel is not needed.
+This is the case if:

 - the server and client run on the same machine,
 - the server and client are in the same (virtual) network, or
 - the server is accessible via its public IP.

+### Connecting

 In this case, simply run the Python script: